MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/android-intune.md

 ms.topic: conceptual
 ---

-# Deploy Microsoft Defender ATP for with Microsoft Intune
+# Deploy Microsoft Defender ATP for Android with Microsoft Intune

 **Applies to:**